nburkley/nburkley.github.io/_posts/2015-07-22-localize-rails-emails.md

 layout: post
 title: Localize Emails in Rails
 category: ruby
-tags: ruby rails localization I18n email languages devise
+tags: ruby rails localization I18n email languages devise internationalization
 description: Localizing emails in Rails
 comments: true
 ---

 Right out of the box, Rails makes setting up your site for different languages very easy.
-Here's how to setup `I18n` localization for your emails as well.
+Here's how to setup `I18n` internationalization for your emails as well.

 ## Introduction